-In case (1) the archive may Transform the Content Data Object-or altering or adding to In case (3) the bitsarchive may hand over the AIP which contains the Content Data Object
+- In case a) the archive may Transform the Content Data Object. - In case b) the archive may add Representation Information to ensure the Content Information is Independently Understandable. - In case c) the archive may hand over the AIP which contains the Content Data Object.